software-engineering-and-security/AndroidsJCL-SecDev23/README.md

 # AndroidsJCL-SecDev23
-In this repository, we provide the artefacts related to our paper Revisiting the VCCFinder approach for the identification of vulnerability-contributing commits to appear in the
+In this repository, we provide the artefacts related to our paper analysing the Java Class Library in Android.

 ```bash
 # clone this repository